cliffhall/js-entity-modeling/README.md

 # js-entity-modeling
-Framework-agnostic, self-validating Javascript domain entities
+###Framework-agnostic, self-validating domain model entities in Universal Javascript
 ## What's this?
 ### The entities that make up an application's domain model may be used by multiple projects, encompassing both client and server code.
 * The entities should be plain JavaScript and not tied to a particular framework.